Grads with Good Credit

 Grads with Active .EDU Email & Limited/No Credit

-(Initial Bonus) – Spending at least $500 during the first 90 days that you have this card will score you a $100 cash bonus.
+(Initial Bonus & 0% Financing) – Spending at least $500 during the first 90 days that you have this card will score you a $100 cash bonus.
 You’ll also get 3% cash back on gas and 2% on groceries (on the first $1,500 spent in those categories each quarter) in addition to 1% on everything else on an ongoing basis.
+This student credit card also gives users 0% financing on new purchases for the first 12 months their accounts are open, but it does have a 3% balance transfer fee that students with existing debt should be aware of.
 There is no annual fee.

 (Cash Back) – This card is both lucrative and conducive to responsible money management.
 It offers 1% cash back across all purchases and provides a 25% cash back bonus in months that you pay your bill on time.
 This card does not charge an annual fee.